manicprone/joint-kit/README.md

 Each action also supports an optional `output` parameter, which specifies the format of the returned payload.

-By default, the output is set to `'native'`, which effectively returns the queried data in the format generated natively by the service (currently, i.e. Bookshelf).
-However, Joint also supports the value `'json-api'`, which transforms the data into a JSON API Spec-like format, making it ready-to-use for RESTful data transport.
+By default, the output is set to `native`, which effectively returns the queried data in the format generated natively by the service (currently, i.e. Bookshelf).
+However, Joint also supports the value `json-api`, which transforms the data into a JSON API Spec-like format, making it ready-to-use for RESTful data transport.

 ### Item Payload